-After arriving at the base, the draftees spent the first six weeks in primary training.
+The draftees spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
-This training was done under the supervision of officers and enlisted men from the 192nd.
+This training was done with the 1st Armor Division under the supervision of officers and enlisted men from the 192nd.

 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
-The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
+The classes consisted of .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterward, they attended 1-week classes at the various schools which they had been assigned to attend, such as mechanics, tank driving, radio operating.
-At 4:30, the soldiers called it a day and returned to their barracks and put on their dress uniforms and at five held retreat which was followed by dinner at 5:30.
+Afterward, they attended 1-week classes at the various schools which they had been assigned to attend, such as mechanics, tank driving, and radio operating.
+At 4:30, the soldiers called it a day and returned to their barracks and put on their dress uniforms, and at five held retreat which was followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
 Donald was assigned to tank driving school and qualified as a tank driver.
-It is known that he was on a leave home the week of April 6, and returned to Ft.
-Knox on April 13, 1941.

-Many members of the battalion went home for Easter in April.
+Many members of the battalion went home for Easter in April, and it is known that he was on a leave home on April 11, and returned to Ft.
+Knox on April 13.
 The only men left on the base were those attending schools; in particular, those assigned to radio school.
-The men who remained behind also had performed all the duties expected of them, such as guard duty.
+The men who remained behind also performed all the duties expected of them, such as guard duty.
 While doing these things, they still started their day at 4:00 A.M.
 They also washed the tanks in Salt River which was 14 miles from their barracks.
-It was also in April that Donald and the other draftees joined the company permanently.
-He also received a furlough home and returned to the base on April 13.

 The battalion was assigned to the Red Army, attached to the Fourth Cavalry, and stationed at Camp Robinson, Arkansas.
 Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army.
 The battalion’s bivouac was in the Kisatchie National Forest, near DeRidder, Louisana, where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.
 They described the land as swamps, woods, and shacks.
 They also heard they were going to North Carolina on October 6th.